Banbury/io_image_as_mesh/README.md

 ## Usage

 Import an image with File/Import/Image As Mesh.
 Multiple files can be imported at the same time.
+Check `Subdivide` to create a mesh with mostly equally sized triangles.

 Currently only PNGs are allowed.
-Images without alpha information (like JPGs) can be imported with File/Import/Images as Planes.
+Images without alpha information (like JPGs) should be imported with with the 'Images as Planes' addon.

-> If you cannot see the image, change the render mode to 'Blender Render' and change the viewport shading to 'Texture'.
+> If you cannot see the image, change the viewport shading to 'Texture'.

 ## Implementation details